TofanAlina/ExcelProjects/CoffeeSalesAnalysis/README.md

 <img src="Dashboard_Full.png" width="650"/>

+> All insights, interpretations, and business recommendations presented in this project were independently developed based on my own analysis of the data.

 ### 2. Tools Used

 - **Pivot Tables** - for summarizing the dataset efficiently and uncovering patterns.
 For example, a pivot table analyzed how monthly average revenue evolved over time.